Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 Go to the "Targets" tab, which is at the top of the screen next to "Profile."
 For "Tracking carbohydrates as:" select "Net Carbs without Sugar Alcohols" For "Set macro targets using" select "Ketogenic Calculator."
 Do this even if you have no interest in a ketogenic diet.

-Now you'll see a box that says "Your Keto Calculator."
+Below that you'll see a box that says "Your Keto Calculator."

 **Here's the screen you should see at this point.**
 *(Yours may or may not have the exact same selections.)* ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fkmllc%2FBaVOyf4DvT.png?alt=media&token=55d43693-e660-4890-91d6-781931d6bc54)